 150g of’ ‘Nduja (add more if you like more spice)

 2 tablespoons of extra virgin olive oil

 1-2 red onions, sliced thinly

 2-3 tablespoons of passata

-Sauté the fish in the oil until it is golden.
-Add the passata, stir over medium-low heat until you have the consistency of a thick tomato sauce.
+In a frypan sauté the onion in the olive oil.
+When it is soft and golden add the ‘Nduja and stir gently on low heat until it is dissolved.
+Add the squid and toss it around till it is transparent and cooked (I do not cook squid for long).
+Add the passata half way through cooking, stir over medium-low heat until you have the consistency of a thick tomato sauce.
 You may need to add a little more liquid if necessary.

-Drain the pasta and dress it with the sauce.
+Cook the pasta, drain it and dress it with the sauce.

 Dish it out into separate plates or into a large serving plate, top with the breadcrumb mixture and serve.